Worcester City F.C.: Stadium

 The club used to play at St George's Lane.
 The ground had four main areas; the Dressing Room End and the Canal End (which was used for away fans), the Main Stand (containing all 1,121 seats) and the Brookside Terrace, including The Shed.
 The capacity was 4,523.

 The ground's record attendance is 17,042 from a fourth round FA Cup game against Sheffield United in 1959.

 The ground was vacated in June 2013, as it has been sold to a housing developer.
 The sale of the ground was aimed at helping to fund the building of a new 6,000-capacity ground to be built at Nunnery Way on the edge of Worcester but the sale of the ground failed to provide sufficient finances to pay for such a stadium.
 On 30 January 2013, it was announced that Worcester would ground-share with Kidderminster Harriers at their Aggborough ground from the 2013–14 season.

-Worcester City decided to terminate their arrangement with Kidderminster and move to Bromsgrove and groundshare the Victoria Ground with Bromsgrove Sporting F.C. from the start of the 2016–17 season.
+Worcester City decided to terminate their arrangement with Kidderminster and move to Bromsgrove and groundshare the Victoria Ground with Bromsgrove Sporting from the start of the 2016–17 season.

 New stadium

 In 2013 previous plans for the club's new stadium to be built out of the city at Nunnery Way were shelved.
 The Worcester City Supporters' Trust have since tabled plans for a multi-use sporting facility on land currently occupied by Perdiswell Sports Centre, close to the city centre.
 Being a modest stadium with a capacity of 4,130, it would consist of a covered stand with 500 seats and two covered, terraced stands to hold 130 each (the capacity could be increased to 5,540 if tiered terraces are utilised).
 The proposal includes a full-size, all-weather and flood-lit artificial pitch, alongside three existing grass pitches.
 It would incorporate community facilities, in conjunction with the proposal of a new swimming pool.
 A full planning application was submitted to the City of Worcester Council and was rejected.
 New plans were drawn up for a new stadium at Parsonage Way, but this land was unfeasible.

 In late 2019 it was announced that City would be returning to Worcester for the start of the 2020–21 season and playing at the Worcestershire FA headquarters at Claines Lane.

+In November 2023, the club unveiled plans to move to a permanent home at a new Worcestershire Community Sports Park at Fernhill Heath, to the north of the city.

+In January 2025, it was announced that Worcester City would move to the Sixways Stadium for the 2025-26 season.
+Worcester Raiders subsequently moved back to Claines Lane.